-Why does Minnesota need a forest bat Habitat Conservation Plan?
+- Why does Minnesota need a Habitat Conservation Plan?

-- In response to the effects of WNS, in 2015 the U.S. Fish and Wildlife Service designated the northern long-eared bat as "threatened" under the federal Endangered Species Act.
+- In 2015, in response to the effects of white-nose syndrome, the U.S. Fish and Wildlife Service designated the northern long-eared bat as threatened under the federal Endangered Species Act.

 - The 2015 designation included special provisions to allow for continued management of forest habitat through a 4(d) rule.

-- The Minnesota DNR is partnering with the Wisconsin and Michigan DNRs to develop the Lake States Forest Bat Habitat Conservation Plan.
+- The Minnesota DNR is partnering with the Wisconsin and Michigan DNRs to develop the Lake States Forest Bat Habitat Conservation Plan (HCP).

-- As a forest land owner, the Minnesota DNR will benefit from the HCP since the HCP will allow the Minnesota DNR to apply for an ITP.
-The DNR will extend the same opportunity to other land owners as a public service.
+- As a forest land owner, the Minnesota DNR will benefit from the HCP as it will allow the Minnesota DNR to apply for an ITP.

 - A federal grant to the three states is paying for development of the HCP.

 - DNR experts in bat conservation and forest management are guiding development of the HCP.

 - What do forest land owners need to know?